bigb123/jolla-led-indicator-tester/README.md

 Program to test led indicator in Jolla phone.

+It is designed to be built and run on Jolla phone.

 ## Dependencies
 You need to have developer mode on your phone turned on, because the program is terminal-based and you need to have administrator privileges to set leds'